Alfresco/docs-alfresco/ags/latest/using/gs/manage-fileplan.md

 title: Managing the File Plan
 ---

-The record categories, record folders, and records in the File Plan structure each have an appropriate set of actions.
+The record {% include tooltip.html word="category" text="categories" %}, record folders, and records in the File Plan structure each have an appropriate set of actions.
 You can access the actions by hovering over an item in the File Plan or by clicking on an item name.
 Use these actions to manage the File Plan.

 >**Note:** The standard Alfresco **Copy to**, **Move to** and renaming options are available for record categories, record folders, and records.
 See [Keeping your library organized](TODO_LINK:http://docs.alfresco.com/5.2/concepts/library-organize.html) for further details.

 ## Managing record categories

 There are various options available to help you manage record categories.
-These are available to users with the appropriate capabilities.
+These are available to users with the appropriate {% include tooltip.html word="capabilities" text="capabilities" %}.

 In the File Plan hover over a record category to display the available actions: